 - ABC-CLIO Leadership Grant

-Sponsored by ABC-CLIO, the up to $1,750 grant is awarded to school library associations that are AASL affiliates for planning and implementing leadership programs at the state, regional, or local levels.
+Sponsored by ABC-CLIO, the up to $1,750 grant is awarded to school library associations that are AASL Chapters for planning and implementing leadership programs at the state, regional, or local levels.

-Sponsored by AASL, the $1,000 stipend recognizes the AASL Affiliate most active and dynamic in achieving the goals of AASL at the state and local level.
-AASL established the Affiliate of the Year Award to acknowledge the important contributions Affiliates make to the national organization and to the profession.
+Sponsored by AASL, the $1,000 stipend recognizes the AASL Chapter most active and dynamic in achieving the goals of AASL at the state and local level.

 - Collaborative School Library Award

-Sponsored by Upstart, the $2,500 award recognizes and encourages collaboration and partnerships between school librarians and teachers in meeting goals outlined in AASL’s program guidelines through joint planning of a program, unit or event in support of the curriculum and using school library resources.
+Sponsored by Scholastic Book Fairs, the $2,500 award recognizes and encourages collaboration and partnerships between school librarians and teachers in meeting goals outlined in AASL’s National School Library Standards for Learners, School Librarians, and School Libraries through joint planning of a program, unit, or event in support of the curriculum and using school library resources.

 - Distinguished School Administrator Award